MicrosoftDocs/Viva/Viva/glint/reports/comments-report.md

 ## Keywords section
 This section can also be viewed in keyword or table view.
 Keywords are words and phrases that occur most frequently across comments.
-- The color of each keyword indicates the aggregated sentiment or favorability of related comments.
+- The color of each keyword indicates the aggregated sentiment or favorability of related comments:
 	- Blue = positive
 	- Grey = neutral
 	- Red = negative